EncycloFusion/encyclofusion.github.io/wiki/games-factory.md

 the [GAM] file extension as well as being able to create stand alone executables with an optional installer.
 An unregistered "trial" version was also available.

+When Click & Create was officially discontinued by Clickteam due to Multimedia Fusion being its successor, The Games Factory was still sold alongside Multimedia Fusion as the budget option, despite The Games Factory being a stripped down version of Click & Create.
+This was because Multimedia Fusion had a steeper price, and as such The Games Factory lacked a budget Clickteam product to succede it at the time.
+The Games Factory was sold for 10 years, from 1996 until 2006, when The Games Factory 2 was released alongside Multimedia Fusion 2 to succeed it.
 {% include TOC %}

 ## Editions